populationgenomics/talos/README.md

 Summarised here [Annotation stage](design_docs/Annotation.md)

-This stage can take a MT as input, but a pre-processing step will revert to VCF prior to running annotation
+This stage can take a VCF, or an MT  as input (pre-processing step will revert to VCF prior to running annotation)

 #### Inputs